Note: Country pages are under development and all stakeholders are invited to propose changes.

 The government introduced GRI-based guidelines for sustainability reporting from all (more than 40) state-owned enterprises already in 2007.
 Today, there are more than 200 Swedish companies registered at the GRI database.

 The larger companies have developed sustainability strategies and the new EU directive of non-financial (sustainability) reporting will affect at least 2000 companies as the government chose to embrace more than the required size of companies (more than 250 employees instead of 500).
 All of the 48 state-owned companies publish sustainability reports.
 There is a slowly growing number of NGOs and public agencies that apply tools and standards to structure their contributions to sustainable development.

 Public procurement in Sweden, inspired by new EU Directives, is moving from “lowest bid” towards “best economic value taking into account the environment, social responsibility and labour rights”.
-This is catalyzed by the rather new National Agency for Public Procurement which participated in the national mirror committee to ISO 20400.
+This is catalyzed partly by SKL Kommentus and the the National Agency for Public Procurement which participated in the national mirror committee to ISO 20400.

 ISO 26000 was developed thanks to strong support from Swedish stakeholders, especially the financial support from the Swedish International Development and Cooperation Agency (SIDA) and the Ministry of Foreign Affairs.
 The national mirror committee Teknisk Kommitte 478 at the National Standards Body Swedish Standards Institute(SIS) developed Swedish positions and comments to the many ISO 26000 drafts.
 TK478 was at the time well stakeholder balanced and peaked at some 60 participants.
 Chairs over the years were Staffan Söderberg (Skanska) , Elenore Kanter (Ministry of Foreign Affairs), Anna Linusson (Stockholm City Council), Reino Fridh (Sensus).